benjamshu/langdev/jsv/osv/0010/README.md

 ####  harmonization

 Words are now harmonized according to the polarity of their stressed syllable.
-Before harmonization, positive vowels are iotized where possible.
 Words whose stressed syllable is neutral are not harmonized.

 ## Orthography: ##